Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

    To perform this task you can use the scripts in the inferences folders, [facebook/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/facebook/inference) and [google/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/google/inference).
 The folders incluced variations of scripts to disambiguate people, for example, multiple "Harrises" (e.g., Kamala Harris and Andy Harris).

    In order to run the scripts in the inferences folders, you will need to download datasets which are hosted on our Figshare.
-For [facebook/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/facebook/inference), you will require the [fb_2022_adid_text.csv.gz](https://figshare.wesleyan.edu/account/articles/26124295) dataset and for [google/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/google/inference) you will require the [g2022_adid_01062021_11082022_text.csv.gz](https://figshare.wesleyan.edu/account/articles/26124343) dataset.
+For [facebook/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/facebook/inference), you will require the `fb_2022_adid_text.csv.gz` dataset and for [google/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/google/inference) you will require the `g2022_adid_01062021_11082022_text.csv.gz` dataset.
+You can download these files by following [this link](https://www.creativewmp.com/data-access/), and completing the form, which will redirect you to a page with all necessary links.

    When running the inference files, make sure you have changed the file paths so that they match up to how things are set up on your machine.

    To download these datasets, you can go to their Figshare pages and download from there, or you can use the Bash script we provide that automates this download.
 Instructions for using this script are present in the setup section, found below.

 ## 3. Setup

-The following setup instructions are for the default terminal on macOS/Linux.
+The following setup instructions are for **the default terminal on macOS/Linux**.
 For Windows the steps are the same but the commands may be slightly different.

 **Note**: The following instructions are for setting up the inference scripts only as we provide a [knowledge base](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/data/entity_kb.csv) and [pre-trained model](https://figshare.wesleyan.edu/articles/model/Trained_Entity_Linker_Model/25773600) that are ready for you to use on Google and Facebook 2022 data.
 To create your own knowledge base and train your own models, you can format your knowledge base according to our [existing knowledge base (for both Google and Facebook)](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/data/entity_kb.csv).
 In such case, please note that the entity linking model training scripts require datasets from the [datasets](https://github.com/Wesleyan-Media-Project/datasets) repo and tables from the [data-post-production](https://github.com/Wesleyan-Media-Project/data-post-production) repo.
 These dependencies must be cloned into the same local top-level folder as this repo.
 The training may take multiple hours or even days, depending on your hardware.

-0. Here are some helpful links for using the CLI (Command-line interface) on [Mac](https://support.apple.com/guide/terminal/welcome/mac) and [Windows](https://www.ninjaone.com/blog/how-to-use-windows-command-prompt/) if you need additional support.

-1. To start setting up the inference scripts based on our existing knowledge base and pre-trained models, first clone this repo to your local directory:
+1. To start setting up the inference scripts based on our existing knowledge base and pre-trained models, first clone this repo to your local directory.
+You can do this by opening up the Terminal application and running the following command:

    ```bash
    git clone https://github.com/Wesleyan-Media-Project/entity_linking_2022.git
    ```

+   This will clone the `entity_linking_2022` repository into your home directory.
+If you want it in a different location, you'll have to move into that directory using the `cd` command beforehand (e.g., `cd GitHub_Repos/CREATIVE/`).

 2. The scripts in this repo are in [Python](https://www.python.org/) and [R](https://www.r-project.org/).
 Make sure you have both installed and set up before continuing.
 The scripts in this repo were tested on Python 3.10, as it is required by one of the necessary dependencies.
 To install Python 3.10, follow [this link](https://www.python.org/downloads/release/python-3105/), download and open the appropriate package, and follow the instructions of the installer.
 To install and set up R you can follow the [CRAN website](https://cran.r-project.org/).
-We also recommend using R Studio as an interface of R. Here is the [R Studio website](https://posit.co/download/rstudio-desktop/).
 If you have to install either tool, make sure that you restart your terminal before moving forward!

 3. To run the Python scripts we recommend that you create a Python virtual environment.
-Create the virtual environment using python v3.10, as it supports the installation of spaCy v3.2.4, which some scripts in this repo require:
+Create the virtual environment using python v3.10, as it supports the installation of spaCy v3.2.4, which some scripts in this repo require.
+In order to do so, run the following command:

    ```bash
    python3.10 -m venv venv